Mychal Threets

-Mychal Threets (born February 13, 1990), known on social media as Mychal the Librarian, is an American librarian, media personality, as well as an advocate for literacy and mental health.
+Mychal Threets (born February 13, 1990), also known as Mychal the Librarian, is an American librarian, media personality, as well as an advocate for literacy and mental health.
 Based in Fairfield, California, Threets is known for his upbeat viral videos featuring book recommendations, observations and anecdotes from the library, and affirming messages.

 Threets produces literacy-related social media content for PBS and PBS Kids as their resident librarian.
 In September 2025, the network named Threets as the new host of Reading Rainbow.

-Life and career
+Early life and education

 Threets was born and raised in Fairfield, California.
 His father is African American, while his mother is Mexican.
 He was very shy, and experienced anxiety and depression.
 He was homeschooled during elementary school and spent a lot of time at the local library, considering it his "home away from home".

+As a child, Threets wanted to join the military, inspired by his father (who was a Marine) and his grandfather (who was drafted into the U.S. army).
+Threets attended boot camp, but was medically discharged.

 He received his bachelor’s degree in communications from University of Phoenix and later attended San Jose State University for his master’s degree in library and information science.